Software developer since the dial-up days. Still solving problems, still loving it.

 Advanced web analytics service featuring real-time visitor tracking, JavaScript error reporting, custom event tracking, and comprehensive page performance analysis.
 Includes detailed visitor breakdowns, conversion tracking, heatmaps, and advanced reporting capabilities that go beyond traditional analytics platforms.

 A comprehensive collection of useful web and internet tools designed to help developers and users with various online tasks and utilities.
-This upcoming project will feature tools for code formatting, URL manipulation, data conversion, testing utilities, and development helpers.
+It includes tools for code formatting, URL manipulation, data conversion, testing utilities, and development helpers.